-FOUNDING CHARTER OF AOH DIVISION ONE, NEWPORT, RI
+FOUNDING CHARTER OF AOH DIV 1, NEWPORT, RI

 The following section contains the wording from the founding Charter for Division One of the Ancient Order of Hibernians.
 It was taken from the framed copy of the same that hangs over the fireplace in the Hibernian Hall.

 Know Ye: That We Patrick J Hogan, National President, Edward Buck, National Vice President, John F. Geoghan, National Secretary, and W.J.
 McErnery, National Treasurer, the National Officers of The Ancient Order of Hibernians in America - by virtue of the power and authority conferred on us by the National Convention of said Order assembled at Louisville, Ky,. on the 11th day of May A.D.
 1888, in accordance with the Constitution and General Laws of the Order and upon the application of John Dillon, S.P.; T.J.
 Mathews, S S.; Thos P. Murray, S T, State Officers of Rhode Island and Michael F. Kelly C.P. of Newport County R.I. have upon this Day of January 1876 granted permission to the above named upright and devoted Brothers, or to either of them, or their duly elected, qualified and initiated successors in Office, the power and authority to establish and organize a Division of the Ancient Order of Hibernians in America: said Division to be known as Division No. One of the A.O.H. of Newport County and to hold its meetings at Newport, Rhode Island.